How to Choose an Online High School

 How do I choose a good online high school?

 Besides accreditation, you’ll also want to look at reviews and student stories to learn more about how the program works from a student and alumni perspective.
-This can help you determine if the school is a good fit for you.
+This can help you determine if the school is a good fit for you or your child.

 What should I look for in an online high school?

-When you’re checking out and comparing different online high schools, you’ll also want to look for a few things to make sure that the program is the best fit for you and your goals.
+When you’re checking out and comparing different online high schools, you’ll also want to look for a few things to make sure that the program is the best fit for you and your goals, or if you’re a parent, the best option for your child.
 These include things like

 Curriculum